anyaevostinar/anyaevostinar.github.io/classes/208-s24/quiz1.md

 * Using null-terminated strings
 * Using pointers
 * Using binary notation
+    * Converting from binary to decimal and hex
 * Using hexadecimal notation
+    * Converting from hex to binary and decimal
 * Using two's complement representation
+    * Proficiency: Negating a positive binary value with two's complement
+    * Mastery: Converting from decimal to two's complement form
 * Using pointer arithmetic
 * Using bit-level operations